YinoXu/YinoXu.github.io/_pages/about.md

 I'm a Master's student in [Computer and Information Science](https://www.cis.upenn.edu/) from [University of Pennsylvania](https://www.upenn.edu/).
 My primary research interest lies at the intersection of AI and law, focusing on AI’s implications in the legal field, particularly in automatic generation techniques.
 Additionally, I am interested in Model Prompt Optimization in Biological Imaging.

+I was a member of [NYU Women in Science (Wins)](https://cas.nyu.edu/wins.html), a program recognizing undergraduate scholars for academic achievement and commitment to STEM inclusivity.

 I was very fortunate to be advised by [Prof. Nan Xu](https://shanghai.nyu.edu/academics/faculty/directory/nan-xu) from [NYU Shanghai](https://econ.shanghai.nyu.edu/) as a Research Assistant, focusing on the dynamics of CUSMA trading.
 Additionally, I was advised by [Dr. Terrance Chen](https://as.nyu.edu/departments/sociology/people/current-phd-students/chen--terrence.html) from the [NYU Department of Sociology](https://as.nyu.edu/departments/sociology.html) as a Research Assistant, investigating the evolution and impact of ideological terms within the media.

 Eager to connect with professionals and peers in technology, research, and innovation, I welcome opportunities for collaboration and knowledge-sharing.
 Feel free to connect!